yilmazabdurrah/similarity_rate_based_switching/README.md

 # similarity_rate_based_switching
-A similarity rate-based switching decision mechanism for docking problem of autonomous mobile robots (AMRs)
+A similarity rate-based switching decision mechanism for the docking problem of autonomous mobile robots (AMRs)

-In this repository, a ROS compatible multi-stage localization framework including delivery and docking stages is proposed.
-An AMR can be localized using SA-MCL algorithm in the delivery stage and scan matching based localization algorithm in the docking stage.
-The switching point can be automatically determined using correntropy based decision mechanism.
+In this repository, a ROS-compatible multi-stage localization framework including delivery and docking stages is proposed.
+An AMR can be localized using the SA-MCL algorithm in the delivery stage and the scan-matching-based localization algorithm in the docking stage.
+The switching point can be automatically determined using a correntropy-based decision mechanism.

 The overall framework can be described as follows:

 ![](https://github.com/yilmazabdurrah/similarity_rate_based_switching/blob/master/figures/Framework.png?raw=true)

-The following ROS compatible SIMULINK blocks and ROS packages are given in this repository:
+The following ROS-compatible SIMULINK blocks and ROS packages are given in this repository:

 _1) Correntropy based similarity rate estimator_